dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

     })();
 </script>
 ```

-> The video element will be created and appended to the DIV element with the class "dce-image-container", make sure the class name is the same.
+> If the input HTMLDivElement is not complete ，the default image element will be created and appended to the DIV element with the class "dce-image-container".
+For further customizing the UI please make sure the class name is the same.

 ## createDrawingLayer